Saint-Laurent, Quebec: The city of Saint-Laurent

 After the war, Saint-Laurent experienced an unprecedented economic and demographic boom.
 While agriculture was gradually disappearing, the expanse of land available in the immediate vicinity of Dorval airport and the metropolitan and Décarie highways favored industrial development to such an extent that Saint-Laurent became the second industrial city in Quebec, behind Montreal.
 Alongside the factories, new suburbs structured for cars were developing to the north and west of the historic centre.
 The reconstruction, in 1957, of the Town Hall on new land to the west testifies to the displacement of the center of gravity of the city.
 In 1968, the college became the Cégep de Saint-Laurent.
 Two years later, an English-speaking public college opened its doors: Vanier College.
 In addition to bungalows, the 1960s and 1970s saw the construction of large modernist housing developments on the outskirts of the city.

 Streetcars ceased to serve Saint-Laurent at the end of 1959 and were replaced by buses.
 On January 9, 1984, the metro replaced them with the opening of the Du Collège station.
 A second station, Côte-Vertu, opened at the end of 1986.
 Two more were then planned but did not see the light of day following the budgetary restrictions of the 1990s.

 Aerial view of Bois-Franc district and golf (2006).

 In the last decade of the 20th century, urban planning continued with projects inspired by new urbanism that gave pride of place to green spaces and bodies of water.
 An industrial park, Technoparc Montréal, was inaugurated in 1992 with the aim of attracting high-tech companies.
 Today, the Technoparc is Canada's first science park.
 It is managed by the City of Montreal and brings together more than a hundred companies in the aeronautics, life sciences, pharmaceuticals and technology sectors.

 In March 1988, the town hall launched a vast housing construction project: the New Saint-Laurent.
 The same year, the Bombardier group took advantage of the closure of Cartierville airport, which it owned, to propose its conversion into a residential area.
 Construction of the Bois-Franc district officially began on August 6, 1993, but sales being slower than expected, a golf course was built on unsold land in June 2002.
 The golf closed in November 2011 and construction resumed.

 The borough of Saint-Laurent

 The City of Saint-Laurent or Ville Saint-Laurent was merged into the city of Montreal on January 1, 2002, by the Parti Québécois government.
 On June 20, 2004, the demerger forces lost a referendum on the issue of recreating Saint-Laurent as a city.
 While 75% of the turnout voted to demerge, this only represented 28.5% of the total eligible voting population, falling short of the requisite 35% as set by the province.

-The construction of the Reseau Express Metropolitan will add five light rail stations to the borough in 2023, three of which will replace existing commuter train stations.
+The construction of the Réseau express métropolitain added four light metro stations to the borough in 2025, three of which replaced existing commuter train stations.